sjjsy/neronet/doc/project_information.md

 ## Requirements for the students

 The toolbox could be implemented for instance as a hybrid of JavaScript and Python.
 Some other language can be also considered if it appears more suitable for the task.
 Students participating in this project will need to be willing to read a little bit about neural networks, but a detailed view is not required.
 The interface of the tool should be created in English.

 ## Legal Issues

 Potentially, the resulting code could be released under an open-source license after the project.
 Signing the non-disclosure agreement (NDA) included in the Aalto's contract template is not required.

 ## Client

 Aalto University’s Deep learning and Bayesian modeling group conducts research in the field of neural networks.
 Recent projects include for instance *DeepBeat* a neural network that generates rap [link4], an image-processing framework network *Ladder* that learns to recognize images from very small training datasets [link5], and an ongoing project of financial predictions.
 The toolbox would ideally be used by all researchers at Aalto and also researchers at other universities and companies.
 The student will have a good opportunity to get to know the field of machine learning and deep learning during the project.

 [link4]: http://blogs.wsj.com/digits/2015/05/22/this-rappers-a-machine/
 [link5]: http://arxiv.org/pdf/1507.02672.pdf

 ### Client representative

+- Name: Pyry Takala
+- Role: Researcher
 - Organization: Aalto University

-- Role: Researcher
-- Name: Pyry Takala
+## Additional notes

-## Notes about deep learning
+### About deep learning

 - Its a reborn topic.
 - Less than 10 researchers do neural networks research at Aalto.